sg-c/alluxio-secure-hadoop/README.md

-# Cross Realm KDC Trust
+# Alluxio Access HDFS in a Different Realm

 ## How to use this branch.
 1. Clone this repo twice in two dirs: `alluxio-secure-hadoop` and `alluxio-secure-hadoop-realm2` by doing